Is going headless the right choice?

 In sum, one reason to go headless is if omnichannel marketing is or would help you boost sales.
 Headless commerce will keep your content and information consistent regardless of how many channels you expand to, and allow you to reliably have several touchpoints for consumers to interact with and start their purchase journey.

-3. Your customers are primarily accessing your touchpoints on mobile
+3. Your customers use mobile often

 In these cases, a smooth customer journey from first click to checkout is integral to securing such customers.
 Any friction in the process could possibly cause them to abandon the product or swipe away from the product detail page.
 In the AIDA model below, for example, we want to move customers from Awareness to Action as quickly and smoothly as possible.

-As aforementioned, one of the most common causes of friction here is latency, or the time taken for a page to load.
+One of the most common causes of friction here is latency, or the time taken for a page to load.

 In a traditional model where the front and backends are integrated, a company wouldn't be able to add new commerce functions without disrupting the entirety of the frontend.
 They would usually turn to third-party plug-ins instead, but over time, these additional integrations stack up: